 Champ de Mars is one of the largest public places in Paris.
 Ling between the Eiffel Tower and the École Militaire, it is a very common venue for public events.
 Most people end up visiting this place just to see Eiffel Tower, but we strongly recommend that you focus on the beauty of Champ de Mars itself as well.

 Since its completion in the 17th century, this place has been home to many historic events.
-This was the main venue for festivals during the revolution, and was also used by the military for practice.
+This was the main venue for festivals during the revolution and was also used by the military for practice.
 The field is surrounded by great architecture of Paris, it is very common with tourists.
 Here you get a very lively view of Paris with tourists, locals, and lots of shops.

 If you want to camp out and have lunch with the best view of the Eiffel Tower, then this is the place for you.
 It has also been repeatedly shown in media and arts, and thus you will get a familiar feeling going through it.
 There was even a Bond movie shot here.
 It is a great sight at night time as the Eiffel Tower lights up.

 Place du Trocadero is one of those places where you go not for the area itself, but for the view.
 If you haven't read about this place you will be puzzled by the number of tourists here.
-This is one of the most common places for tourists to flock to, the reason being the absolutely fantastic view you get of the Eiffel Tower.
+This is one of the most common places for tourists to flock to, the reason being the absolutely fantastic view you get from the Eiffel Tower.
 Since so many people go to Place du Trocadero to view the Eiffel Tower, it is a bit of a tourist trap.
 What this means is that there are a lot of tourists here.
 There are also a lot of street performers here, vying for your attention doing outlandish things.

 A positive aspect is the food carts, the fresh crepes here are the best.
 But trust us; it is worth it to face the crowd, especially at night.
 At night Place du Trocadero gives you one of the best sights in Paris.
 As the Eiffel Tower lights up, you realize that it has never looked more fantastic.
 The vantage point delivered by this area is excellent; you won't even be able to focus on the people around you.
 Also, here's a tip: Go to the downstairs place by the fountain, there are a lot fewer people there.

 If the Eiffel Tower did not exist, the Arc de Triomphe would be the landmark used to denote Paris everywhere.
-It was inaugurated in 1836 and has been an important piece of the city’s landscape, while it offers some of the best things to do in Paris..
+It was inaugurated in 1836 and has been an important piece of the city’s landscape, while it offers some of the best things to do in Paris.
 It honors the people who died in the French Revolution and the Napoleonic wars.
 After World War 1 the tomb of the Unknown Soldier was also added below the vault.